Chef and integrative health coach wants to put sorghum on more American tables

 Wellness chef and former restaurateur Monique Costello is a firm believer in the power of nutrition.
 While she always thought she ate well, it wasn’t until she started paying closer attention to her diet that she started to feel more vigorous and ready to take on the world.
 Now an integrative health coach, Costello is inspired to help others learn to make smart food choices.
 It starts, she says, with stepping away from the dining out/microwavable lifestyle.

 “The popularity of processed foods has brought an onslaught of health problems such as diabetes and heart disease.
 We’re generations away from simpler, more nutritious ways of eating,” she says.
-“We’ve forgotten basics that our great grandparents took for granted, such as why water, real butter and whole grains are good for us.”
+“We’ve forgotten basics that our great grandparents took for granted, such as why water, real butter, and whole grains are good for us.”
+Cooking with real food is key: “Equipping pantries with sorghum is a great way to get back to eating simpler, nutrition-packed foods,” according to Costello.

 Costello has a three-step plan for returning to those basics.